artkonekt/appshell/README.md

 The menu functionality is built on top of [Konekt Menu Component](https://github.com/artkonekt/menu).
 The component is automatically loaded, is fully available (incl. the `Menu` facade).

-AppShell creates a menu named **appshellMenu** which is the main menu component, and is available in views as `$appshellMenu`.
+AppShell creates a menu named **appshell** which is the main menu component, and is available in views as `$appshellMenu`.